neovide/neovide/website/docs/configuration.md

 vim.g.neovide_scroll_animation_length = 0.3
 ```

 Sets how long the scroll animation takes to complete, measured in seconds.
+Note that the timing is
+not completely accurate and might depend slightly on have far you scroll, so experimenting is
+encouraged in order to tune it to your liking.

 #### Far scroll lines